mbandakcioglu/boilerplate-ver.9/README.md

 - Do the same for one-off stylesheets with `standaloneStyles` and `link(rel="stylesheet" href="/src/...")`.
 - Keep `/src/...` paths in your templates to ensure the dev server loads the source file before build-time rewriting takes over.

-## TODO
-- Document the default WordPress theme slug and enqueue strategy you use.